 TDSQL for MariaDB is a distributed edition of TencentDB for MySQL.
 You can use TDSQL for MySQL if you anticipate that your business will grow so rapidly that the stand-alone edition, i.e. MariaDB, will no longer be able to support it.

-In a high-performance concurrent internet architecture, the performance bottleneck usually occurs in the database server, especially when the number of users of the business reaches more than one million.
+In a high-performance concurrent internet architecture, the performance bottleneck usually occurs in the database server, especially when the user base of the business reaches more than one million.
 In this case, you can cope with problems such as database performance and scalability by performing reasonable data sharding at the data layer.
-Database sharding can be performed in two dimensions: vertical sharding (by feature) and horizontal sharding
+Database sharding can be performed in two dimensions: vertical sharding (by feature) and horizontal sharding.

-- Vertical sharding is sharding by feature, which is closely associated with the business and has direct implementation logic.
-For example, an ecommerce platform shards data by feature into membership database, commodity database, transaction database, logistics database, etc. However, vertical sharding cannot completely handle the pressure as the load and capacity of a single database server is limited, which will become a bottleneck as the business grows.
+- Vertical sharding is performed by functionality.
+It is closely associated with business type.
+For example, an ecommerce platform shards data by functionality into multiple databases for membership, commodity, transaction, logistics, etc. However, vertical sharding cannot completely handle the pressure as the load and capacity of a single database server is limited, which will become a bottleneck as the business grows.
 To deal with these problems, horizontal sharding is commonly used.

 - Horizontal sharding is to split the data of a table across multiple physically independent database servers according to certain rules to form "separate" database "shards".
 Multiple shards together form a logically complete database instance.

 A relational database is a two-dimensional model.
 To shard data, it is usually necessary to find a shardkey field to determine the sharding dimension.
 Then, a rule needs to be defined to actually shard the database.
 You need to comprehensively evaluate your business needs to find a suitable sharding rule.
 Several common sharding rules are described below: